gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 Let's review what we wanted in the beginning:
 > A first, naïve idea, is fairly straightforward: we use a `queue` of tasks being run.
 We cycle through this list and run a part of each task for a little bit of time.
 Then, when we reach the end of the queue, we go back to the beginning and do it all over again.

  We're missing the part where we run each task for **a little bit of time**.
-The way it is now, our implementation runs each task to completion before moving on, but that's not what we want.
+Our implementation runs each task to completion before moving on, but that's not what we want.
 What if one of the tasks took a long time to run, while the next two were super quick?
 The two tasks would **starve** waiting for the processor to run them.
 To fix that, we'll first make our example a bit more complicated.
 Here are the new tasks, see if you can understand how they work (I'll explain below):

 ```rust